BackpackGearTest

 The Rendezvous that I am testing has a black reverse display so that the numbers and letters and such are in light gray and the background is black.
 It is easy to read except for the forecast weather icon and the unit display (such as ft or m) which I can barely make out while wearing my script glasses.
 I don't wear glasses in the field so it will be interesting to see if I can actually use the forecast function.

 There are nine main operational modes for the Rendezvous that are in sequence.
 However there is a quicker way to access the compass bearing and altitude from the time mode.
-For the compass bearing, I just simply hit Start/Stop and for the altitude I press the Reset button.
+For the compass bearing, I just simply hit START/STOP and for the altitude I press the RESET button.
 Both functions will stay for 10 seconds before reverting back to the time mode.

-If I want to use the digital compass for a longer period of time I press the compass mode (which is the first mode after time) and it will stay for 90 seconds.
-It can be rejuvenated again by hitting the start/stop button.
+If I want to use the digital compass for a longer period of time I press the (COMP) compass mode (which is the first mode after time) and it will stay for 90 seconds.
+It can be rejuvenated again by hitting the START/STOP button.
 What is neat about the digital compass is that it has four pointers that appear along the face to indicate magnetic north, south, east and west.
 Each one is represented by a single mark or segment with the exception of magnetic north which has five marks or segments.

 MODES for Origo Rendezvous Peak Watch